All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Have your data ready on screen.
 Open your or have your tracking spreadsheet ready to share or reference during the call.
 If your provider uses a portal, upload your data before the appointment if possible.

 Find a private, quiet space.
-You will be discussing personal health information.
+You'll be discussing personal health information.
 Make sure you can speak freely without interruptions or eavesdropping.

 Take notes during the appointment.
 Write down your provider's recommendations, any dose changes, when to schedule your next appointment, and what to track between now and then.
-It is easy to forget specifics after the call ends.
+It's easy to forget specifics after the call ends.

 Follow up in writing.
 If your provider gives you new instructions, send a confirmation message through the patient portal summarizing what you understood.
 This prevents miscommunication about dose changes or other protocol adjustments.